 Early Notables of the Dicesare family (pre 1700)

 Prominent among bearers of this surname in early times was Giuliano Cesarini was an ecclesiastic in Rome in 1470; Julian Cesarini the Elder (1398-1444), was an Italian cardinal from Rome; his son, Julian Cesarini the Younger (1466-1510) was an Italian Roman Catholic cardinal; Alessandro Cesarini (died 1542), was an Italian cardinal of the Roman Catholic Church and Bishop of Pistoia; Cesare Cesarino of Varese was a prominent architect, military engineer, and painter during the early 16th century;

 1568-1640) was an Italian mannerist...
 Another 84 words (6 lines of text) are included under the topic Early Dicesare Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dicesare family to the New World and Oceana

 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Dicesare:

 Dicesare Settlers in United States in the 20th Century

-- Angela DiCesare, aged 33, who emigrated to the United States from Genzano, Italy, in 1907
+- Angela DiCesare, aged 33, who immigrated to the United States from Genzano, Italy, in 1907

-- Carmine Dicesare, aged 3, who emigrated to the United States from Villavallelonga, Italy, in 1910
+- Carmine Dicesare, aged 3, who immigrated to the United States from Villavallelonga, Italy, in 1910

 - Enrico DiCesare, aged 19, who landed in America from Poutelafone, Italy, in 1910